 Dex, we don't particularly care for any of the commercially available topical flea treatments because the chemicals used often have side effects, some of which can be disastrous for individual cats.
 There's just no way to know who will have a reaction and who won't.

 We recommend a more organic approach.
 Organic flea control is best achieved when the little nasties are attacked on multiple fronts.

 First, you should make sure all the cats are healthy and are being fed a species-appropriate diet.
 Given a choice, fleas will be drawn to the least healthy hosts.
 See our top food recommendations here.

 Next, use a flea comb to go through your cats' fur on a regular basis.
 To be most effective, slowly run the comb through their fur and then dip it into a glass of soapy water to clear it.
 If you find fleas, they'll end up in the water which you can then flush away.

-Dex, we're confident that the organic approach can be just as effective as the chemical bombardment method, but it does take diligence and works best before a major infestation takes place.
-Of course, the best solution is to keep all of your cats indoors.
+Dex, we're confident that the organic approach can be just as effective as the chemical bombardment method, but it does take diligence and it works best before a major infestation takes place.
 We wish you and your cats all the best!